dlupu0/HLTB-unipd/README.md

 4. **HLTB_RDF_Creatory.ipynb**, to generate .ttl files.
 Takes several minutes to execute.

 ### Queries
 Tested queries are in the "queries" folder of the project.
+Please refer to *Queries.pdf*, and to *Queries.txt* only if the previous one doesn't work.

 ### Source Datasets